alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Eirini-Zormpa/weekly-meetings-emma.md

 #### What did you struggle with?
 - I felt quite embarassed about how the GitHub workshop went, but I did learn from it and we've documented what went wrong so we'll know to avoid the same mistakes in the future.
+    - EK - don't worry about this.
+These things happen - just learn from it.

 #### What would you like to work on next week?
  - Prep for the R workshops (send reminders, coordinate with helper, hold office hours, practise)